cleanet/notifybox/README.md

 notifybox is a command that allow to have a notifications' message box in your terminal, thank at dialog package.
 It is programmed in Debian.

 This is very easy of install.
-Execute the INSTALL file with `./INSTALL`, and for uninstall to exist the command `notifybox-uninstaller`.
+Execute the INSTALL file with `./INSTALL`, and for uninstall, exist the command `notifybox-uninstaller`.
 The installer changes the permissions to `/etc/dialogrc` (chmod o+w) and the uninstaller delete it.
+Also you can configures the `notifybox-conf` script for that in each status of one systemd's service, it inform you

  ## Directories tree: